politicalrev/events-map/readme.txt

 == To Do ==

+* Test the new post type in the REST endpoint
 * Google Maps API Key registration somewhere.
 Maybe more options.
 * Actually code the front end
 * Save from front end (public) might be best with forms.
 Security etc.